jmd-dk/concept/_sources/troubleshooting.rst.txt

 problems as soon as you request multiple nodes, it may be a permission problem.
 For example, OpenMPI uses SSH to establish the connection between the nodes, and so your local ``~/.ssh`` directory need to be configured properly.
-Note that when using an MPI implementation preinstalled on the cluster, such additional configuration from the user ought not to be necessary.
+Note that when using an MPI implementation pre-installed on the cluster, such additional configuration from the user ought not to be necessary.

 CO\ *N*\ CEPT comes with the ability to set up the ``~/.ssh`` as needed for